List of 120 mm Italian naval guns: 27-calibre OTO 1924

-These were the original deck guns aboard Ettore Fieramosca and Balilla-class submarines.
+These were the original deck guns aboard and the s.
 When replaced by the 45-caliber OTO 1931, these guns were installed as an anti-aircraft battery at Messina where they fired 42.7 lb projectiles at a velocity of 730 m/s to a ceiling of 7.8 km.

 45-calibre OTO 1926

-These guns were the OTO version of the Vickers Terni 1924 guns.
-Turbine-class destroyers were built with these guns as the main armament, and Sella-class destroyers were re-armed with these guns.
+These guns were the OTO version of the Vickers Terni 1924 guns. s were built with these guns as the main armament, and s were re-armed with these guns.